ChrisAkridge/IronAssembler/Specification.md

 ```

 ### Stage 4: Linking
 The assembled labels must then be linked.
 First, a running sum of all the code sizes of each label is tallied in the order the labels were defined in the input file, and at each step of the sum, the `Address` property of the current assembled label has the sum assigned to it.
+Then, a list of string addresses are built by starting from the address of the last label plus its size.
 Next, all assembled instructions are enumerated, in the order that the labels were defined in the input file and in the order they were defined in the label.
 Each assembled instruction will have the placeholder values for any label references replaced with the actual address of the label.
+String table indices are replaced with pointers to the string being indexed.

 ### Stage 5: Concatenation
 Finally, all instructions are concatenated into one large byte array and written to disk.